 Seek out another professor.

-Lastly, it’s important that you show your appreciation.
+Lastly, it’s important that you let your professor know your appreciation.
 You should always follow up to let the teacher know that you appreciate their efforts.

 Here’s a few things you can do: